Ashgate Primary School, with support from the British Council and Derby Diocese, is linked with two schools in Kolkata

 In January 2018, Miss Donnelly and Mrs Patrick visited Kolkata again and formed a new link with Topsia school, an informal school in slum in one of the poorest areas of the city.
 The headteacher, Rabia, tutors up to 60 pupils aged between 2 and 10 in a room the size of a small living room.
 If they can learn enough English, they have a better chance of being accepted in a formal school.
 Money raised by Ashgate purchased full school uniforms, shoes, lunch bags, water bottles, a shoe rack and ceiling fans for the school.

-This January, Mrs Patrick visited Topsia again and was also involved in teacher training days for approximately 45 teachers from Kolkata's slum schools.
-See below for updates.
+In January 2019, Mrs Patrick visited Topsia again and was also involved in teacher training days for approximately 45 teachers from Kolkata's slum schools.

 It’s sports day!
 Our sponsored sports day at Ashgate helped fund today’s sports day in Kolkata.
 Over 520 children attended which is a huge deal as many have never left their neighbourhood.
 I’ll let the photographs do the talking for today.